sagemath/sagewiki_to_gh-2022-10-10/day/aug6.md

 We will have a "Sage Day" next Wednesday, August 6, 2008 starting at 10am in [http://www.css.washington.edu/room/PAR+112 Parrington Hall 112].

-The schedule is as follows:
+The schedule is as follows, with 20 minutes for each talk.

-9 - 1:00:
+9:00am - 1:00pm:
  * Michael Abshoff: Porting Sage for Fun and Profit!
  * Elliott Brossard: Calculus Tutorial
  * Gary Furnish: Symbolics